chromium/chromium/styleguide/c++/c++.md

   * Exception: If the invariant is known to be too expensive to verify in production, you may fall back to `DCHECK()`.
 Do not do this unless necessary.
+  * Exception: If your pre-stable coverage is too small to prevent a stability risk once `CHECK()`s hit stable, and failure doesn't obviously result in a crash or security risk, you may use `CHECK(Foo(), base::NotFatalUntil::M120)` with a future milestone to gather non-fatal diagnostics in stable before automatically turning fatal in a later milestone.
   * Historically, Chromium code used `DCHECK()` in most cases, so a great deal of existing code uses `DCHECK()` instead of `CHECK()`.
-You are encouraged to migrate to `CHECK()` or add a comment explaining why DCHECK is appropriate given the current guidance.
+You are encouraged to migrate to `CHECK()`s with a trailing `base::NotFatalUntil::M120` argument, as there's stability risk given the under-tested invariant, or add a comment explaining why DCHECK is appropriate given the current guidance.

 Use `NOTREACHED_NORETURN()` to indicate a piece of code is unreachable.
 Control flow does not leave this call, so there should be no executable statements after